 It seems that social distancing and stay-at-home orders have become an integral part of our everyday lives.
 But considering the fact that we are social beings, staying isolated for long periods can have some harmful consequences for us.
 Feelings of loneliness, depression, have been connected to impoverished cognitive performance.
 Unfortunately, there are various indications that it is happening currently because statistics show an increase in domestic violence, growth in the sales of firearms, and neighbors’ quarrels.

 On the other side, we can also see some more positive changes caused by social distancing that needs more research.
 Due to more time spending in their homes, people have started to work on developing new skills, and take more care of the environment they live in.
 Learning a new language, exercising more, and trying to get fit, reading a book, or doing a puzzle can be relatable to most of us, due to staying at home orders.
 Statistics show that there are also more purchases in cleaning products, and recycling of trash.

-The contradictory effects of the pandemic are yet another indicator that our behavior and the current situation with COVID-19 is really complex and needs further examination for precise answers.
+The contradictory effects of the pandemic are yet another indicator that our behavior and the current situation with COVID-19 are really complex and need further examination for precise answers.

 Noticeably, another important consequence of the lockdown that directly affects the business world, is the increase in internet and social media usage.

 We already know from previous research that people who feel lonely tend to use social media more.
 In some cases, they can even prefer social media over physical interactions.
 The current situation made social media not only the core aspect of communication and socializing, but it also became the platform for our purchases and news, having more power over our decision-making than before.

 Social media seems to slowly dominate our real lives and definitely changed our lifestyle in various ways.
 It also changes the way we do business and interact with customers.
 But how to benefit from it?
 Keep reading to get to know specific tips in using social media effectively for the growth of your business.

 All of these changes in the market and customer behavior led to six main areas of focus for organisations.